nikhilpounikar/Placement-Cell-App/README.md

 # Placement-Cell-App
-A full stack, app used for reviewing Placement situation of students enrollered in various courses.
-Hoisted Link :
+A full stack, app used for reviewing Placement situation of students enrollered in various courses

-Description
-A full stack app, in which the admin, can assign the employees, to review each other on the basic of there work.
-The admin has special power, to make any other employee as the new admin.
-Admin can also make the new employee, and they can also assing, the reviewer and revieweee.
-The admin can see the current employee, and according to the review, the admin can remove the employee.
-The review given to the employee, is always going to be store in the database.

 Tech Stack
 Node , Express, Mongodb , EJS , javaScript , html, css